ankitects/anki-manual/src/contrib.md

 location as before.
 If you shared a deck when it was called "Korean Verbs" for example, and then renamed it to "Korean::Korean Verbs", resharing will not be able to update the existing copy.
-If you have forgotten the original name, please contact support.
+If you have forgotten the original name, you can guess it by downloading the deck on ankiweb and importing it (File > Import) in a new profile (File > Switch profile > Add).
+Then you can copy the exact name of the deck when it was first shared.
+If this doesn't work, please contact support.

 When you update a shared deck, users who downloaded the deck previously will not automatically receive updates.
 If they download the deck again